blueprinthq/coding-exercise/Readme.md

 - **Security**: Are there any obvious vulnerabilities?
 - **UX**: Is the web interface understandable and pleasing to use?
 - **Technical choices**: Do choices of libraries, frameworks, etc seem appropriate for the chosen application?
+- **Production readiness thinking**: Does the description of a production deployment address important real-world topics like reliability and security?